 And the posadas or nine days before Christmas are famous in San Antonio Tlayacapan for their processions each afternoon.
 Dressed as Mary and Joseph, parishioners lead a procession through the streets asking for posada, or shelter.
 Prayers, scripture readings and carols prepare for Noche Buenaand the birth of Jesus.

-San Antonio Tlayacapan: the best shopping in Lake Chapala
+Shopping in San Antonio Tlayacapan: the best in Lake Chapala

 A wide of lifestyles in San Antonio Tlayacapan